Kevin Franklin

+Kevin Franklin is an American academic.

-Kevin Franklin, EdD was born in Virginia, where he received degrees in psychology and education from Old Dominion University.
+He was born in Virginia, where he received degrees in psychology and education from Old Dominion University.
 He holds a Doctorate of Education in organization and leadership from the University of San Francisco.
-Formerly executive director of the University of California system-wide Humanities Research Institute (UCHRI) and a deputy director of the San Diego Supercomputer Center (SDSC), Franklin was appointed as executive director of the Institute for Computing in Humanities, Arts, and Social Science, (I-CHASS), research professor, education policy, organization and leadership, adjunct associate professor, African American studies, and senior research scientist for the National Center for Supercomputing Applications at the University of Illinois in July 2007.
-In addition Franklin was appointed associate director for the National Center for Supercomputing Applications (NCSA) in 2014.
+Formerly executive director of the University of California system-wide Humanities Research Institute (UCHRI) and a deputy director of the San Diego Supercomputer Center (SDSC), Franklin was appointed as executive director of the Institute for Computing in Humanities, Arts, and Social Science and senior research scientist for the National Center for Supercomputing Applications in July 2007.
+In addition, Franklin was appointed associate director for the National Center for Supercomputing Applications in 2014.

-Franklin is a principal co-founder and serves on the executive committee of the Humanities, Arts, Science and Technology Alliance and Collaboratory (HASTAC) In May 2007, Franklin co-guest edited with David Theo Goldberg Cyberinfrastructure Technology Watch for the issue "Socializing Cyberinfrastructure: Networking the Humanities, Arts, and Social Sciences".
-In addition to his United States HASS Cyberinfrastructure work, Franklin is principal investigator of a number of international research activities including the Organization of American States Advanced Research and Technology Collaboratory for the Americas (OAS-ARTCA) which he co-founded in 2007 and is now hosted at the Organization of the American States (OAS) Office in Washington DC.
-The Collaboratory serves the OAS 35 Member Countries.
+Franklin is a principal co-founder of and serves on the executive committee of the Humanities, Arts, Science and Technology Alliance and Collaboratory (HASTAC).
+In May 2007, Franklin co-guest edited with David Theo Goldberg Cyberinfrastructure Technology Watch for the issue "Socializing Cyberinfrastructure: Networking the Humanities, Arts, and Social Sciences".
+In addition to his United States HASS Cyberinfrastructure work, Franklin is principal investigator of a number of international research activities, including the Organization of American States Advanced Research and Technology Collaboratory for the Americas (OAS-ARTCA), which he co-founded in 2007 and which is now hosted at the Organization of the American States (OAS) Office in Washington DC.
+The Collaboratory serves the OAS 35 member countries.